epiverse-trace/blueprints/README.md

 ### Contributions via pull requests

 __Contributions__ are welcome via [pull requests](https://github.com/epiverse-trace/blueprints/pulls), usually after discussing edits in an issue.
 The blueprints file to edit is __index.qmd__.
-This quarto file is used to render the blueprints to different formats: `pdf`, and `html`.
+This quarto file is used to render the blueprints to `html`.
 This rendering is done automatically every time __index.qmd__ changes on the *main* branch.
 When making pull requests, it is best to only commit changes to the `qmd` file.

 In a nutshell, the workflow for contributions would look something like: